irdest/irdest/README.md

 ## How to use

-The easiest way to get started using Irdest is to download [Ratman] and [irdest-mblog] (a fully decentralised micro-blogging application).
-To get started, check out the [user manual]!
+The easiest way to get started using Irdest is to download [Ratman][Downloads] and its associated utilities.
+To learn how, check out the [user manual]!

 ## Contributing